Understanding Ear Infections: Diagnosis and Treatment

 If an ear infection causes serious complications or if fluid remains in the ear for more than three months, physicians may suggest myringotomy with PE (pressure equalizing) tube insertion surgery to eliminate infection or drain the middle ear.
 Because not enough air is coming through the eustachian tube to ventilate and dry out the middle ear, a little tube, less than half an inch long, is placed into the ear drum.
 The tube, which will usually fall out on its own in about a year, keeps a hole open in the eardrum so that air can get into the middle ear space and dry it out.
 A ventilation tube reduces pain, improves hearing, and cuts down on the number of infections your child may have.

 This procedure rarely leads to infection or scarring and usually provides long-term results.
-If after the tubes come out the ear infections return, it means your child hasn’t outgrown the problem and a second set of tubes will usually be recommended.
+If after the tubes come out the ear infections return, it means your child hasn’t outgrown the problem and a second set of tubes may be recommended.
 This time, an adenoidectomy -- surgery to remove the adenoids -- will also be suggested in an attempt to unblock the eustachian tube as much as possible, and to avoid inserting a third set of tubes.

 Tonsillectomy is generally not considered helpful for recurrent ear infections and is not usually recommended.